metal-stack/docs/docs/src/development/proposals/MEP16/README.md

 In general, a firewall entity in metal-stack has similarities to the machine entity but it has a fundamental difference: A user gains ownership over a machine after provisioning.
 They can access it through SSH, modify it at will and this is completely wanted.
 For firewalls, however, we do not want a user to access the provisioned firewall as the firewall is a privileged part of the infrastructure with access to the underlay network.
 The underlay can not be tampered with at any given point in time by a user as it can destroy the entire network traffic flow inside a metal-stack partition.

 For this reason, we have a gap in the metal-stack project in terms of a missing solution for people who do not rely on the Gardener integration.
 We are basically leaving a user with the option to implement an orchestrated recreation of every possible change on the firewall to minimize traffic interruption for the machines sitting behind the firewall or re-implement the firewall-controller to how they want to use it for their use-case.

-Also we do not have a clear distinction in the API between user and landscape operator for firewalls.
-If a user would allocate firewall it is also possible for the user to inject his own SSH keys and access the firewall and tamper with the underlay network.
+Also we do not have a clear distinction in the API between user and metal-stack operator for firewalls.
+If a user would allocate a firewall it is also possible for the user to inject his own SSH keys and access the firewall and tamper with the underlay network.

 Parts of these problems are probably going to decrease with the work on [MEP-4](../MEP4/README.md) where there will be dedicated APIs for users and administrators of metal-stack including fine-grained access tokens.

-With this MEP we want to describe a way to improve this current situation and allow other users that do not rely on the Gardener integration – for whatever motivation they have not to – to adequately manage firewalls.
+With this MEP we want to describe a way to improve this current situation and allow other users that do not rely on the Gardener integration – for whatever motivation they have – to adequately manage firewalls.
 For this, we propose an alternative configuration for the firewall-controller that is native to metal-stack and more independent of Gardener.

 ## Proposal